B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Features OOC (Out of Character) elements.

 <span style="color: red">Sanctions:</span>
-- First Deviation Warning
+- first offense: verbal warning
-- Second deviation 50 hp
+- second offense: 50 checkpoints
-- Third deviation 150 hp
+- third offense: 150 checkpoints

 Exception: In the case of the use of controversial, political or sexually pornographic images, the penalties may vary depending on the severity and may also include a permanent ban.